mideyy7/Formula-One-Telemetry-Simulator/README.md

 - **RingBuffer**: Thread-safe circular buffer using condition variables (`std::condition_variable`) for efficient blocking instead of busy-waiting.
 Supports graceful shutdown mechanism.
 - **StrategyAnalyzer**: Optional pre-race strategy module that searches for an optimal pit lap for selected drivers.
 - **RaceSimulator**: Lightweight race simulation used by the strategy analyzer to evaluate pit lap candidates.
+- **TrackLimitsMonitor**: Monitors track limits violations, checking at sector boundaries for realistic frequency.
+Tracks warnings and penalties per driver with thread-safe access.
-- **Main Application**: Orchestrates strategy analysis (optional) and the producer/consumer threads, and renders the live race leaderboard.
+- **Main Application**: Orchestrates strategy analysis (optional), track limits monitoring, and the producer/consumer threads, and renders the live race leaderboard.

 ## Building